 REGISTERED COMMUNITY DESIGNS (RCDS)

-The UK Government has undertaken to ensure that rights in all existing RCDs will continue to be protected and be enforceable in the UK, by providing equivalent design registrations in the UK.
-This new “cloned” right will be granted at no official cost, but the new UK right will require its own renewal, along with the renewal of its corresponding RCD right (please see below re imminent RCD renewal dates).
+The UK Government has undertaken to ensure that rights in all existing RCDs will continue to be protected and be enforceable in the UK, by providing equivalent national design registrations in the UK.
+This new “cloned” right will be granted at no official cost, but the new UK right will require its own renewal, along with the renewal of its corresponding RCD right.

-The UK IPO has not yet indicated what level of formality will be required to bring the new cloned rights into existence.
-Presently we anticipate that at most a simple application process will be put in place and that we can help you with the application process at reasonable fees.
+The UK Intellectual Property Office (UK IPO) is ensuring that minimal administrative burden will be placed upon the right holder to bring the new cloned rights into existence.
+Presently we anticipate that at most a simple application process will be put in place and we can help you with the application process.

-The new cloned UK right will have its own prefix designation added to its RCD number to show that it is a cloned registration and will come into force at 11pm (UK time) on 29 March 2019.
+The new cloned UK right will have its own prefix designation (“9”) added to its RCD number to show that it is a cloned registration and will come into force on 1 January 2021.

 Key points to note about the new UK right:

-- The UK Intellectual Property Office (UKIPO) will notify rights holders that a new UK right has been created, by issuing a notice on its website.
+- The UK IPO will notify rights holders that a new UK right has been created, by issuing a notice on its website.

-- If you do not wish to receive a new “cloned” UK right, it will be possible to opt out.
+- If you do not wish to receive a new “cloned” UK right, it is possible to opt out.
 This may be necessary if, for example, the existence of a UK registration would contravene an agreement that is in place with a third party.